MADS508/labs/README.md

 Expand the Canvas section and disable both MLOps settings and disable `Enable local file uplload`
 ![Canvas](img/Canvas.png)

-Unde `Canvas Ready-to-use models configuration` select `Use an existing execution role`
+Under `Canvas Ready-to-use models configuration` select `Use an existing execution role`
 - Find your AWS ID by clicking on your username in the top right of the screen.
 - ![Find AWS ID](img/FindAWSID.png)
 - Replace `834486164294` from `arn:aws:iam::834486164294:role/LabRole` with your account ID (removing the `-`s)